brucificus/html-antlr4-typescript/README.md

 ## Overview

-This repository is a continuous-delivery focused synthesis of the [ANTLR4 HTML grammar](https://github.com/antlr/grammars-v4/tree/master/html) and the Optimized ANLTR TypeScript target provided by [antlr4ts](https://github.com/tunnelvisionlabs/antlr4ts).
+This is a continuous-delivery focused synthesis of the [ANTLR4 HTML grammar](https://github.com/antlr/grammars-v4/tree/master/html) and the Optimized ANLTR TypeScript target provided by [antlr4ts](https://github.com/tunnelvisionlabs/antlr4ts).

 - **Releases:** See the [GitHub Releases](https://github.com/brucificus/html-antlr4-typescript/releases) page for release notes and links to the distribution.